 — state presence in firms allowing the state to interfere with respect to prices or costs;

-In each of the two cases discussed here, this element came up when the Commission considered "Significant distortions affecting the domestic prices and costs in China," one aspect of which focused on "State presence in firms allowing the state to interfere with respect to prices or costs."
+In each of the two cases discussed here, this element came up when the Commission considered "Significant distortions," one aspect of which focused on "State presence in firms allowing the state to interfere with respect to prices or costs."

 In the graphite electrode systems case, the Commission found as follows: